minzhekang/NSA-VdetectorPython/README.md

 Adapted by Kang Min Zhe, this was done during my research stint in iTrust SUTD.

-I would like to give thanks to Dr Robert Kooji for offering his guidance.
+I would like to give thanks to Dr Robert Kooij for offering his guidance.

 ## Introduction